leoindra/Leonardo_website/content/authors/admin/_index.md

 Hi!
 Welcome to my website.

-I am a fifth year PhD student in Economics at the <a href= https://www.eui.eu/en/academic-units/department-of-economics/ target="_blank" >European University Institute</a> in Florence.
+I am a PhD Candidate in Economics at the <a href= https://www.eui.eu/en/academic-units/department-of-economics/ target="_blank" >European University Institute</a> in Florence.

 I also serve as an external consultant for <a href= https://www.comp-net.org target="_blank" >The Competitiveness Research Network (CompNet)</a>.

+I will be on the job market in 2023/2024.